 Q6.
 Does a cloud WMS support multi-warehouse management?

 Q7.
-How does a cloud WMS help with inventory accuracy?
+How does a cloud WMS improve inventory accuracy?

 Q8.
-Is internet access required at all times to use a cloud-based WMS?
+Is internet access required to use a cloud-based WMS?

 Q9.
 How is data backed up in a cloud-based WMS?